CyVerse-learning-materials/container_camp_workshop_2018/singularity/singularityintro.rst

     To install Ubuntu from the ubuntu.com archive you need to use `debootstrap`

-Exercise 3: Writing a Singularity file (30 minutes)
+Exercise 3: Creating the Singularity file (30 minutes)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`Recipes <http://singularity.lbl.gov/docs-recipes>`_ for Singularity can use any number of container registries for bootstrapping a container.
+`Recipes <http://singularity.lbl.gov/docs-recipes>`_ can use any number of container registries for bootstrapping a container.

 (Advanced) the `Singularity` file can be hosted on Github and will be auto-detected by Singularity-Hub when you set up your Container Collection.